Mustard family (Brassicaceae)

 Cultivation: The preference is partial sun, moist to mesic conditions, and fertile loamy soil.
 Sometimes this plant grows in full sun when there is sufficient moisture.

-Range & Habitat: Dame's Rocket is an occasional plant that occurs in NE Illinois and scattered counties elsewhere (see Distribution Map).
-It was introduced from Europe as an ornamental plant and has been grown in gardens since the Roman Empire.
+Range & Habitat: The non-native Dame's Rocket is an occasional plant that occurs in NE Illinois and scattered counties elsewhere (see Distribution Map).
+This species was introduced from Europe as an ornamental plant and it has been grown in gardens since the Roman Empire.
 Habitats include moist meadows, woodland edges and openings, thickets, semi-shaded fence rows, banks of drainage ditches, vacant lots, edges of yards, and flower gardens.
-Dame's Rocket is still cultivated as an ornamental plant, even though it invades natural habitats that are partially shaded.
+Dame's Rocket is still cultivated as an ornamental plant, even though it sometimes invades natural habitats, particularly those that are partially shaded.

 Faunal Associations: The primary pollinators of the flowers are butterflies and moths, which suck nectar.
 Other insect visitors, with one or two exceptions, are less effective at pollination and are attracted by the pollen (their mouthparts aren't long enough to reach the nectar).
 Müller of 19th century Germany observed the following visitors: White butterflies, Soldier flies, Syrphid flies, Halictid bees, Andrenid bees, and honeybees.
 Among the Syrphid flies, a Rhingia sp. was observed sucking nectar because of its exceptionally long proboscis.
 Information about this plant's relationships to birds and mammals is currently unavailable.